 Clinical studies

-The submission presented 32 reports relating to 25 individual studies that investigated the efficacy of XBB.1.5-adapted mRNA vaccine, as listed in .
+The submission presented 32 reports relating to 25 individual studies that investigated the efficacy of XBB.1.5-adapted mRNA vaccine, as listed in Table 5.

 The PSCR asserted that “the evidence presented to the PBAC for raxtozinameran (XBB.1.5) provides comprehensive and extensive evidence for decision making on the BNT162b2 platform.
 With that, raxtozinameran is the most appropriate proxy for any future TGA approved BNT162b2 vaccine at the time of NIP listing and thereafter, to provide adequate protection to Australians from the circulating variants as identified by advisory group (e.g. ATAGI) and expert committees of WHO, EMA and FDA.”